rongali-naidu/ai-data-discovery-agent/README.md

 ##  Some Context

-In My AWS Blog publoshed in October 2024 [Enrichment of Metadata for Text-to-SQL](https://aws.amazon.com/blogs/big-data/enriching-metadata-for-accurate-text-to-sql-generation-for-amazon-athena), illustrated how rich, high-quality metadata is *critical* for accurate text-to-SQL generation.
+In My official AWS Blog publoshed in October 2024 [Enrichment of Metadata for Text-to-SQL](https://aws.amazon.com/blogs/big-data/enriching-metadata-for-accurate-text-to-sql-generation-for-amazon-athena), illustrated how rich, high-quality metadata is *critical* for accurate text-to-SQL generation.
 Since then, the landscape has transformed dramatically.
 New services and frameworks introduced by AWS and others have made building Retrieval-Augmented Generation (RAG) systems, knowledge bases, and chat-agent workflows far simpler and more enterprise-ready.

-In particular, Amazon Quick Suite heralds the next wave of “agentic AI” for business:
+In particular, Amazon Quick Suite has come up with more advanced features AI features for the data discovery.
+Wanted to try it personally for this specific use-case and understand how easy it is compared to developement of the Agents and KBs from scratch.

 * It provides **Knowledge Bases** built on S3, document stores and metadata, enabling semantic retrieval. ([AWS Documentation][2])
 * It enables **Chat Agents** that integrate with those knowledge bases and act as natural-language interfaces to your data. ([Amazon Web Services, Inc.][3])